Holistic Midwifery

-In the following pages Monika shares her philosophy of holistic midwifery and gives a taste of the enthusiasm for the subject that so many midwives have experienced in her workshops.
+In the following pages, BirthRite’s Director, Monika Boenigk, shares her philosophy of holistic midwifery and gives a taste of the enthusiasm for the subject that so many midwives have experienced in her workshops.

 Far too often, couples approaching childbirth are channelled into a uniform restrictive process that fails to take cognisance of the totality of their individual circumstances.
 “Care” is equated with physical care, and carers respond to a couple’s concerns predominantly in the language of the mechanistic body.